apache/servicemix4-features/examples/cxf-wsdl-first/README.txt

 -------
 Publish a WSDL-defined web service, as a JBI service assembly, using CXF.

-This example is the same as the cxf-wsdl-first-osgi example except it is deployed as a JBI service assembly, whereas the cxf-wsdl-first-osgi example is deployed as OSGi bundles.
+This example is the same as the cxf-wsdl-first-osgi-package example except it is deployed as a JBI service assembly, whereas the cxf-wsdl-first-osgi- package example is deployed as OSGi bundles.

 Explanation